RokinOne/Logara/README.md

 # Logara
-Logara is a work logger application that timestamps beginning and end of an session with an optional comment.
+Logara is a work logger application that timestamps the beginning and the end of a session with an optional comment.
 It is a single-page application written in ASP.NET and AngularJS.

 Date: 2016-03-11